selfmd/docs/docs/connect/ttya.md

 → ttya_reply(visitorId: "anon-7f3a", content: "Hello!
 How can I help?")
 ```

-## How It Works for Visitors
+## How it works for visitors

 1. **Open the link** -- a minimal chat page loads.
-No JavaScript frameworks, no signup.
 Works on any browser.

    ```
    https://ttya.self.md/5kx8m3nq2p7...